aws-samples/eks-cdk-stack-dotnet/README.md

 - Or any **combination** of the above
 - Along with optional **AWS Load Balancer Controller** (f.k.a.
 AWS Ingress Controller)

+## Limitations

+> "`cdk deploy`" command for this stack should be run on a system with Internet access.
+Running it from an isolated subnet will fail.

 ## Useful commands

 * `dotnet build src` compile this app